-When a data disk is attached to an Elastic Compute Service (ECS) instance, you can reinitialize the disk to restore it to the status when it was created.
+When a data disk is attached to an ECS instance, you can re-initialize the disk to restore it to the status when it was created.

-- The data disk has been attached to an instance.
-For more information about how to attach a data disk to an instance, see Attach a cloud disk.
+- The data disk is attached to an instance.
+For more information about how to attach a data disk to an instance, see Attach a data disk.

-- For an instance that runs Linux, you can add a command in the /etc/fstab file to mount partitions of a data disk at the startup of the instance.
-If the data
+in the /etc/fstab file to mount partitions of the data disk at the system startup, the command is not

-will not be executed and the instance cannot start up as expected.
-We recommend that
+executed and the instance cannot start up as expected after you re-initialize the

-you comment out the command in the /etc/fstab file.
-The procedure is as follows:
+data disk.
+We recommend that you comment out the command in the /etc/fstab file.
+Perform the following operations:

 - Run the